rubyfu/RubyFu/module_0x4__web_kung_fu/web_server_and_proxy.md

 ### Transparent Web Proxy with Authentication
 Well, it was great to know that building a proxy server is that easy.
 Now we need to Force authentication to connect to the proxy server

 To enable authentication for requests in WEBrick you will need a user database and an authenticator.
-To start, here's an Htpasswd database for use with a DigestAuth authenticator:
+To start, here's a htpasswd database for use with a DigestAuth authenticator:

 The `:Realm` is used to provide different access to different groups across several resources on a server.
 Typically you'll need only one realm for a server.